Northside Environmental Justice Tour: River & Art EditionTake a virtual tour!

 Find out more info about a future park at UHT and look at draft park concepts HERE.

-Learn more about connections from the Northside to and through UHT and the river, including upcoming ways to give your input HERE.
+Learn more about connections from the Northside to the river, including upcoming ways to give your input HERE.

 Take a stroll around JXTA’s skate-able art plaza on West Broadway Avenue.